Kucoin/kucoin-api-docs/source/localizable/index.html.md

 For some specific topics (e.g. /market/level3), **privateChannel** is available.
 The default value of **privateChannel** is **False**.
 If the **privateChannel** is set to **true**, the user will only receive messages related himself on the topic.

 #### Response
-If the response is set as ture, the system will return the ack messages after the subscription succeed.
+If the response is set as true, the system will return the ack messages after the subscription succeed.

 ## UnSubscribe
 Unsubscribe from topics you have subscribed to.